ageorge95/SERPENT-chia-offline-transaction-sign-and-send/README.md

     - it can sign a spend bundle tx using the mnemonic
     - it can push the signed tx to the full node via its RPC interface

-**The takeaway here is that the tool can send transactions from a wallet to another wallet withoput having to sync the wallet, just by using the full node.**
+**The takeaway here is that the tool can send transactions from a wallet to another wallet without having to sync the wallet, just by using the full node.**

 - !!!
 WARNING !!!
    - Because the tool needs your mnemonic to work, be REALLY CAREFUL not to accidentally share the mnemonic